stevejhiggs/macgyver/README.md

     npm start

-Point your browser to `http://localhost:8000` to see the sample page!
+Point your browser to `http://localhost:8000` to see the sample page.

 ## development

-To auto rebuild jsx views during development run:
+For easy development including auto rebuilding jsx views run:

     gulp